Tips and FAQs about remote working in Hawaii.

 For a newly constructed home or condo without a recorded sale, the appraiser from the Honolulu Real Property Assessment Division will calculate building costs, typically if the condo building project is less than 75% complete.
 If the project is 95% complete and comparable sales are available from a similar building, then the appraiser may use those comparable sales to determine an appraised value.

 Assessed values can be contested – but be sure you have recently sold data to back up a claim.
 Properties listed for sale and market swings do not affect appraised home values.
-Appeals can be filed from December 15 to January 15 on this site.
+Evidence expedites appeals and includes comparable fee simple market sales, contractor estimates to repair certain items, and other evidence indicating that the assessed value exceeds the fee simple market value by more than 10 percent.
+Appeals can be filed from December 15, 2023, to January 15, 2024.

 In Honolulu County, on the island of Oahu, taxes are due in two equal installments throughout the fiscal year (July 1 to June 30).